How to Airbnb your home in Dubai

 Everything you need to know about becoming an Airbnb host in Dubai – whether you’re the owner or not…

 There’s a lot of noise out there about Airbnb.
-Is it really legal in Dubai?
-How does Airbnb work?
+How do Airbnb and other online holiday rental marketplaces work?
 What does it really take to become a host?
 Is it safe?
 How do you make money?

 Here’s everything you need to know about being an Airbnb host in Dubai.